FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Callout major status changes when the draft enters a new status.
 - [ ] Specs should be updated forever unless there is documentation that exists.
 Then a spec can be a diff on the documentation.
 - [ ] Can the work be done in iterations or phases?
 If so you might want to indicate priority on things within the spec or consider splitting up the spec.
+- [ ] Once work is about to begin, schedule a kick-off meeting to start the work.